kevintah/kevintah/README.md

 ### Hi there 👋
-**kevintah/kevintah** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on Physics
+- 🔭 I’m currently working on Physics/Engineering related things
 - 🌱 I’m currently learning data science
-- 👯 I’m looking to collaborate on whatever
+- 👯 I’m looking to collaborate on whatever --  let me know
 - 🤔 I’m looking for help with one of my projects.
-Check out the repository called Hopen
+Check out the repository called <a Hopen src="https://github.com/kevintah/Hopen" alt="Hopen" /></a>
 - 💬 Ask me about anything
 - 📫 How to reach me: kevintah@yahoo.com; Call me at 818-310-5698
 - 😄 Pronouns: he/him/his